Have you got too many sales leads from your B2B website? Probably not. I’ll guide you through 11 steps to create a production line of prospects.

 The website URL is sometimes different from the domain in their email.
 For example, the email is firstname.lastname@example.org and the website is abc-holdings.com.

-The website URL is a good way to ensure you don’t add duplicate companies into your CRM.
+The website URL is a good way to ensure you don’t add duplicate companies to your CRM.
 For example, your CRM may have ABC Limited and ABC (UK) Limited, but if they both have the same web address it is probably the same company.

 Nurture the visitors that are ‘window shopping’